Temporal Nuances of Coordination Network Semantics: Introduction

-Many of the current coordination detection techniques rely on finding anomalously high levels of coincidental behaviour, such as retweeting the same tweet, using the same hashtag, URL, or text (especially across social media platforms).
-We refer to these as \emph{co-activities}.
-Such methods attend to the temporal aspect of social media activity for two reasons: \begin{enumerate} \item To constrain coincidental activities to a specific time window (e.g., posting within $10$ seconds), as small windows can indicate inauthentic behaviour \cite{PachecoFM2020whitehelmets,magelinski2021,weber2021coord}; and \item to reduce computational load by only considering activity within the time window \cite{weber2020coord,magelinski2021}. \end{enumerate} All approaches in the literature build undirected weighted networks of accounts linked according to evidence of coordination, either across entire social media datasets, or via aggregation of results from individual windows (Figure~\ref{fig:san_cons}).
-To the authors' knowledge, there has been no discussion of the finer-grained temporal analysis of the coordinated activities themselves, which are lost in aggregation.
-Tracking the evolution of the \emph{highly coordinating communities} (HCCs) within these networks may reveal further insights into information campaigns.
-This will also be required for any real-time or near real-time applications.
+Many of the current coordination detection techniques rely on finding anomalously high levels of concurrent behaviour, such as retweeting the same tweet, using the same hashtag, URL, or text (especially across social media platforms).
+We refer to these as \emph{co-activities} \cite{ratkiewicz2011,weber2021coord}.
+Such methods exploit the temporal aspect of social media activity for two reasons: \begin{enumerate} \item To constrain coincidental activities to a specific time window (e.g., examine only posts within a $10$ second time window), with small windows indicating inauthentic behaviour \cite{magelinski2022,PachecoFM2020whitehelmets,weber2021coord}; and \item to reduce computational load by only considering activity within the time window \cite{magelinski2022,weber2021coord}. \end{enumerate} All approaches in the literature build undirected weighted networks of accounts linked according to evidence of coordination, either across entire social media datasets, which can only be performed post-collection, or via aggregation of results from individual windows, which could be calculated progressively (e.g., see Figure~\ref{fig:san_cons}).
+To the authors' knowledge, there has been no discussion of the finer-grained temporal analysis of the coordinated activities themselves, which are lost in the construction of such coordination networks.
+Tracking the evolution of the ties in \emph{highly coordinating communities} (HCCs)\footnote{Community extraction methods identifying HCCs are intended to avoid the common coincidental behaviour that otherwise may appear coordinated.} within these networks, and their semantics, may reveal further insights into information campaigns.
+This will also be required for ongoing or progressive analysis in any real-time or near real-time applications.

+The perfect real-time solution would require searching for relevant time-bounded co-activities on the arrival of every new social media post, creating new edges in the coordination network as matches are found.
+This approach creates significant performance costs, as it is not the entire coordination network that is always of interest, but of the HCCs within.
+A more relaxed approach involving discrete or overlapping windows (i.e., review new posts in batches every $x$ seconds) will delay the discovery of some coordination and potentially miss coordination spanning window boundaries, but at a much lower computational cost \cite{weber2021coord}.

-This paper explores issues raised while tracking the evolution of HCCs and considering the semantics of coordination links and their aggregation; identifies the phenomenon of `cheerleader' coordination; and shares relevant experiences from social media analyses.
+This paper explores issues raised while tracking the evolution of HCCs and considers the semantics of coordination links and their aggregation, and in doing so identifies the phenomenon of cheerleader coordination through relevant experiences from social media analyses.
+Associated code and data can be found at \url{https://github.com/weberdc/find_hccs}.